 Note: Due to ongoing discussions between NTIA and the State, the information in this document is subject to update and clarification.
-Any changes will be announced on DEEP's website.
+Any changes will be announced on DEEP's website with revisions documented in a change log appearing at the end of the document.